plone/training/addons.rst

 Internationalisation with LinguaPlone and plone.app.multilingual (Philip)
 -------------------------------------------------------------------------

-We're not doing this with out site.
+We're not doing this with our site.

 * Go to the ``/plone_control_panel``
 * install installieren